ProdiGeeZ/workout_library_api/README.md

-# Workout Library Mini Project
+# Exercise Library Mini Project

 ## Objective
-Build a library of exercises.
-Users can browse exercises.
+Build a library of exercises with video demonstrations.
+Users can browse exercises and watch instructional videos.

 ## Features to Implement
 1. **Exercise Browsing:**
    - Allow users to browse through a list of exercises.
+2. **Video Demonstrations:**
+   - Include video demonstrations for each exercise.
+(You can use YouTube Embeds)
-2. **Exercise Categories:**
+3. **Exercise Categories:**
    - Categorise exercises for easy navigation.

-3. **Admin Side**
-   - Admin should be able to add or delete exercises.
+## Description
+This project aims to build a library of exercises with video demonstrations.
+Users can browse exercises and watch instructional videos.

+**Aspects to Consider:**

+- **Schema Design:**
+  - Plan how to structure the database to store exercise details, categories, and video links.
+  - Consider how to efficiently query exercises by category or search terms.

+- **React App Design:**
+  - Design components for browsing exercises, viewing exercise details, and playing videos.
+  - Ensure a smooth and responsive video playback experience.

+- **Best Practices:**
+  - Optimise video loading and playback to handle various internet speeds.
+  - Implement a user-friendly interface for searching and filtering exercises.
+  - Ensure accessibility features are in place, such as captions for videos.

 ## Technical Requirements
 - **Backend:** Node.js with Express